-Dr. Harkavy-Friedman earned her B.A. in Psychology at the University of Pennsylvania and her PhD. in Clinical Psychology at the University of Florida.
+Dr. Harkavy-Friedman earned her bachelor's in psychology at the University of Pennsylvania and her PhD in clinical psychology at the University of Florida.
 She completed her internship at Yale-New Haven Hospital.
 In 1984, she joined Montefiore Medical Center/Albert Einstein College of Medicine, establishing the Adolescent Depression and Suicide Program.
 In 1989, she moved to Columbia University/New York State Psychiatric Institute where she is an associate professor in the department of psychiatry.
-She joined the staff AFSP in 2011.
+She joined the staff at AFSP in 2011.
 She maintains a clinical practice in Manhattan.

-Catherine Judd, MS, PA-C, CAQ-Psy, DFAAPA, is a Clinical Assistant Professor at the Southwestern School of Health Professions, Department of Physician Assistant Studies, and a Psychiatry Preceptor at the University of Texas Dallas PA Program.
-She was among the first to earn the NCCPA CAQ in Psychiatry and has been recognized with the Distinguished Career Award by Parkland Health & Hospital System for her career long work in research, medical education and community service.
+Catherine Judd, MS, PA-C, CAQ-Psy, DFAAPA, is a clinical assistant professor at the Southwestern School of Health Professions, Department of Physician Assistant Studies, and a psychiatry preceptor at the University of Texas Dallas PA Program.
+She was among the first to earn the NCCPA CAQ in psychiatry and has been recognized with the Distinguished Career Award by Parkland Health & Hospital System for her career-long work in research, medical education, and community service.
 Ms. Judd has been a national speaker for the American Academy of PAs (AAPA) Collaborative Risk Management Reduction initiative on prescribing opiates and a participant in the National Institute on Drug Abuse (NIDA) Blending Initiative.
-She has served a six-year term as representative of the AAPA on the Accreditation Review Commission for PA Programs, and on the NCCPA CAQ Advisory Board for specialty exam development.
+She has served a 6-year term as representative of the AAPA on the Accreditation Review Commission for PA Programs, and on the NCCPA CAQ Advisory Board for specialty exam development.

 Ms. Judd’s clinical practice over the past 38 years has been primarily mental health, substance use, and primary care.
 She has worked internationally in Egypt, Uzbekistan, and for a private aid organization in Ghana.
 Ms. Judd has a passion for teaching, patient advocacy, and in patients with serious mental illness as well as geriatric patients with mood disorders and cognitive decline.